narengan/cis/managing-for-security.md

 4. Turn Security Level to **Low**, **O** , or **Essentially O**.
 5. Select **Save and Deploy**.

-### Alternatively, globally utilize the Medium Security Level setting
-The Medium security setting has a very low false positive rate (1 in 50 million).
-It is recommended as a starting point for all customers.
-The global setting is available in the Firewall Application.

-1. Select the domain you'd like to modify.
-2. Select the **FireWall** application.
-3. Choose the **Options** within the **Security Level** module.
-4. Select **Medium**.

 ### What do Security Level settings mean?
 Our Security Level settings are aligned with threat scores that certain IP addresses acquire from malicious behavior on our network.
 A threat score above 10 is considered high.